GSA/digitalgov.gov/content/posts/2019/12/2019-12-19-a-new-digitalgov.md

 Our new site is built to be an example for meeting the goals in the [21st Century Integrated Digital Experience Act](https://digital.gov/resources/21st-century-integrated-digital-experience-act/) (21st Century IDEA) and the previous [other federal digital policies](https://digital.gov/resources/omb-memos-circulars-executive-orders-and-other-policies/) that have come before it.

-We’ve followed many of the [U.S. Web Design System](https://designsystem.digital.gov/) (USWDS) design principles in building our new site out:
+We’ve followed many of the [U.S. Web Design System](https://designsystem.digital.gov/) (USWDS) [design principles](https://designsystem.digital.gov/maturity-model/) in building our new site out:

 - **Start with real user needs** — We used human-centered design methods to inform our product decisions (like qualitative user-research), and gathered feedback from real users.
 We also continually test our assumptions with small experiments.
 - **Earn trust** —We recognize that trust has to be earned every time.
 We are including all [required links and content](https://digital.gov/resources/required-web-content-and-links/) on our site, clearly identifying as a government site, building with modern best practices, and using https.
 - **Embrace accessibility** — [Accessibility](https://digital.gov/resources/intro-accessibility/) affects everybody, and we built it into every decision.
 We’re continually working to conform to Section 508 requirements, use user experience best practices, and support a wide range of devices.
 - **Promote continuity** — We started from shared solutions like USWDS and [Federalist](https://federalist.18f.gov/).
 We designed our site to clearly identify as a government site by including USWDS’s .gov banner, common colors and patterns, and built with modern best practices.
 - **Listen** — We actively collect user feedback and web metrics.
 We use the [Digital Analytics Program](https://digital.gov/services/dap/) (DAP) and analyze the data to discover actionable insights.
 We make small, incremental changes to continuously improve our website by by listening to readers and learning from what we hear.

+_More on the new [USWDS maturity model »](https://designsystem.digital.gov/maturity-model/)_

 ## Maturity is a Process